High-dimensional maximum-entropy phase space tomography using normalizing flows: Numerical experiments

-\textit{Second}, there are many possible 6D distributions, and establishing reconstruction accuracy requires high-dimensional visualization or statistical distance metrics.
-As described shortly, we selected distributions with clear high-dimensional structure and leveraged complete sets of pairwise projections and limited sets of partial projections, i.e., projections of slices, to facilitate the visualization task.
+It is more difficult to design and evaluate high-dimensional numerical experiments. \textit{First}, establishing reconstruction accuracy requires high-dimensional visualization or statistical distance metrics.
+We selected ground-truth distributions with clear high-dimensional structure and leveraged complete sets of pairwise projections and limited sets of partial projections (projections of slices) to aid the visualization.

-\textit{Third}, we cannot determine the distance from the reconstructed distribution to the true maximum-entropy distribution without an analytic solution.
-We point to Fig.~\ref{fig:rec_2d_two_spirals} as evidence that the flow's entropy estimate can approximate the true entropy, and we continue to train an unregularized neural network on the same data to show that additional solutions can exist far from our prior.
+\textit{Second}, we cannot determine the distance from the reconstructed distribution to the true maximum-entropy distribution without an analytic solution.
+We point to Fig.~\ref{fig:rec_2d_two_spirals} as evidence that the entropy penalty can push the MENT-Flow solution close to the exact solution.
+We also continued to train an unregularized neural network on the same data to show that additional solutions can exist far from the prior.